-(174) Local and regional authorities should consider engaging in co-operation with partner institutions in other parts of Europe.
+Local and regional authorities should consider engaging in cooperation with partner institutions in other parts of Europe.
 Action at this level is an essential component of good neighbourliness between states and therefore an excellent frame for the development of intercultural relations.
 Local and regional authorities can organise regular and institutionalised consultations with the territorial communities or authorities of neighbouring states on matters of common interest, jointly determine solutions, identify legal and practical obstacles to transfrontier and interterritorial co-operation and take appropriate remedial action.
 They can develop training, including language training, for those involved locally in such co-operation.

-(175) Civil-society organisations and education providers can contribute to intercultural dialogue in Europe and internationally, for example through participation in European non-governmental structures, cross-border partnerships and exchange schemes, particularly for young people.
+Civil-society organisations and education providers can contribute to intercultural dialogue in Europe and internationally, for example through participation in European non-governmental structures, crossborder partnerships and exchange schemes, particularly for young people.
 It is the responsibility of international institutions like the Council of Europe to support civil society and education providers in this task.

-(176) The media are encouraged to develop arrangements for sharing and co-producing - at the regional, national or European level - programme material which has proven its value in mobilising public opinion against intolerance and improving community relations.
+The media are encouraged to develop arrangements for sharing and co-producing - at the regional, national or European level - programme material which has proven its value in mobilising public opinion against intolerance and improving community relations.

-(177) The Council of Europe will promote and expand co-operation with other organisations active in intercultural dialogue, including UNESCO and the "Alliance of Civilizations" initiative, the OSCE, the EU and the Anna Lindh Euro-Mediterranean Foundation for the Dialogue between Cultures, as well as other regional organisations, such as the League of Arab States and its educational, cultural and scientific organisation, ALECSO, representing a region with many ties to Europe and a distinct cultural tradition.
-The Council of Europe will also promote intercultural dialogue on the basis of its standards and values when cooperating in the context of specific projects with institutions such as the Islamic Educational, Scientific and Cultural Organization (ISESCO) and the Research Center for Islamic History, Art and Culture (IRCICA).
+The Council of Europe will promote and expand co-operation with other organisations active in intercultural dialogue, including Unesco and the "Alliance of Civilizations" initiative, the OSCE, the EU and the Anna Lindh Euro-Mediterranean Foundation for the Dialogue between Cultures, as well as other regional organisations, such as the League of Arab States and its educational, cultural and scientific organisation, Alecso, representing a region with many ties to Europe and a distinct cultural tradition.
+The Council of Europe will also promote intercultural dialogue on the basis of its standards and values when co-operating in the context of specific projects with institutions such as the Islamic Educational, Scientific and Cultural Organization (Isesco) and the Research Center for Islamic History, Art and Culture (IRCICA).
 The regional focus of this co-operation will be the interaction between Europe and its neighbouring regions, specifically the southern shores of the Mediterranean, the Middle East and Central Asia.

-(178) In forthcoming months, the Council of Europe will take new initiatives to bring about a closer co-operation among these and new partners.
-One of the instruments is the "Faro Open Platform", which the Council of Europe established with UNESCO in 2005 to promote interinstitutional co-operation in intercultural dialogue.
+In forthcoming months, the Council of Europe will take new initiatives to bring about a closer cooperation among these and new partners.
+One of the instruments is the "Faro Open Platform".